 What are truth and knowledge, knowing and science in Nietzsche?
 Nietzsche speaks of the “estimation of value” (WP #507), “I believe that such and such is so”, as the essence of truth.
-This is close to Plato’s definition of truth as “justified true belief” from his Theatetus.
-In estimations of value are expressed conditions of preservation (survival of the “fittest”) and growth (empowerment) as life-enhancement.
+This is close to Plato’s definition of knowledge as “justified true belief” from his Theatetus.
+In estimations of value are expressed conditions of preservation (survival of the “fittest”) and growth (empowerment) as life-enhancement or “quality of life”.
 All of our Areas of Knowledge and our senses (sense perception as a way of knowing, empiricism) develop only with regard to conditions of preservation and growth.
 Trust in reason and its categories, in dialectic, the value-estimation of logic, proves only their usefulness for living, proved by experience—not their “truth”, according to Nietzsche.
 (WP #507) The full section of this passage from Nietzsche (WP #507) should be read.
 From it, one can understand the grounds for what is called “the pragmatic theory of truth” that is found in the writings of the Americans James, Pierce and Dewey.

 Nietzsche constantly writes “truth” in quotation marks.
 In the history of the West, “truth” is understood as the correctness of representation, and representation means having and bringing before oneself or the bringing to presence of beings/things, a having that perceives and opines, remembers and plans, hopes and rejects.
 Truth means the assimilation of representing to what things are and how they are.
 The many positions and definitions of truth that have come to us are all based on this one definition that truth is the correctness of representing.
 Correctness is being directed toward something, making statements that are ‘fitted’ or ‘suitable’ for the things that are spoken about.
-In logic the word correctness is “lack of contradiction”, “consistency”.
+In logic, the word correctness is “lack of contradiction”, “consistency”.
 Correctness as consistency means that a statement is deduced from another statement in accordance with the rules of reasoning.
 Correctness as “free from contradiction” and being “consistent” is called formal “truth”, not related to the content of beings in distinction from the material truth of content.
 “Correctness” is understood as the translation of the Latin adaequatio and the Greek homoiösis.
 For Nietzsche, too, truth is understood as correctness.

-Knowledge as “justified true belief” means to hold such and such as being this and this.
+Knowledge as “justified true belief” means to hold such and such as being this and this; it remains as opinion.
 “Belief” does not mean assenting to or accepting something that one oneself has not seen explicitly as a being or can never grasp as in being with one’s own eyes.
 “To believe” means to hold something that representation encounters as being in such and such a way.
 Believing is holding for something, holding it as in being.
 Believing, for Nietzsche, does not mean assent to an incomprehensible doctrine inaccessible to reason but proclaimed as true by an authority, particularly a religious authority, nor does it mean trust in a covenant or prophecy.
 Truth as value-estimation, as a holding for something as being in this or that way, stands in an essential connection with things as such.
 What is true is what is held in being as what is taken to be in being.
 What is true is being.